 1. How much should the parents be told?

 2. How much are they legally entitled to know?

-There are good reasons why parents need to know what is going on with their child.
+There are good reasons why parents need to know what is going on with their children.
 There are also some equally good reasons why they should not be told.
 Let me try to explain both.

 Consider this a general answer and deliberately vague, lots of factors play into this situation and these vary widely from location to location.
 So the legal practice in one state may not apply in another.
-From the therapist point of view, there are something’s the parents need to know and other things that will interfere with the process if the therapist tells them.
+From the therapist’s point of view, there are something’s the parents need to know and other things that will interfere with the process if the therapist tells them.

-Parent, therapist, and the child may also discuss ahead of time just what things will be told to the parent and what should be kept confidential.
+The parent, therapist, and the child may also discuss ahead of time just what things will be told to the parent and what should be kept confidential.

 Some parents want to know everything the child says.
 They want the counselor to pry those secrets out of their child.
 They ask us things like “Is he doing drugs?”
 “Is she having sex?”
 The great illusion of some parents is that if they knew all their children’s secrets they could better control the child’s behavior and “Keep them from making mistakes or doing something wrong.”

 Let me give you a real-life example of a parent’s effort to control their child’s behavior and how it backfired.
 This particular example is based on a news story, not my clinical practice so parents, if I have seen your child, relax this is not your kid.
 I have imagined a few things that were likely to happen after the news account left off.

 Dad was worried about his daughter staying out late and was suspicious she was having sex with one of the boys from her school.
 Dad wants to put a stop to this behavior.
 He gets an adult this girl trust to talk with her.
 Have that sex talk.
 She reveals that yes after going to a local hangout she and this boy did go off and have sex.
 The girl is 17 the boy is 18.
 So this sex, in my state, would have been illegal as statutory rape but not reportable by the counselor as child sexual abuse.